Alignment and Comparison of Directed Networks via Transition Couplings of Random Walks: Theoretical Properties of NetOTC

 \begin{restatable}[]{cor}{factor} Suppose $G_1$ and $G_2$ are strongly connected, weighted directed networks and $f$ is a factor map from $G_1$ to $G_2$.
 If $c$ is compatible with $f$ then $(X,f(X))$ is an OTC of $X$ and $Y$. \end{restatable}

 An example illustrating Corollary \ref{cor:factor} is given in Figure \ref{fig:factor}.
 Corollary \ref{cor:factor} provides some insight into the structure of the NetOTC problem.
 If $G_1$ and $G_2$ are related by a factor map $f: U \rightarrow V$, then $G_2$ is essentially a compressed version of the network $G_1$.
 Corollary \ref{cor:factor} ensures that an optimal coupling of the random walks on $G_1$ and $G_2$ is obtained by running the random walk on $G_1$ and mapping every state $u \in U$ in this chain to the corresponding state $f(u) \in V$.
 In practice, the conclusion of Corollary \ref{cor:factor} approximately holds when the factor condition \eqref{eq:factor_def} approximately holds; the results of experiments involving exact and approximate factors are given in Section \ref{sec:graph_factors}.
+In such situations, NetOTC can be used to identify (approximate) factor maps between $G_1$ and $G_2$.

-Under the conditions of Corollary \ref{cor:factor}, the NetOTC cost and associated vertex and edges alignments will have a special form.
+Under the conditions of Corollary \ref{cor:factor}, the NetOTC cost and associated vertex and edge alignments will have a special form.
 In particular, the NetOTC cost will satisfy $\rho(G_1,G_2) = \sum_{u \in U} c(u, f(u)) \bp(u)$ where $\bp$ is the stationary distribution of the random walk on $G_1$.
 Furthermore, $\pi_v(u,v) = \mathbb{I}(f(u) = v)$ and $\pi_e((u,u'),(v,v')) = \mathbb{I}((f(u),f(u')) = (v,v'))$.
 Note that, while the deterministic coupling appears as a solution of the NetOTC problem, the NetOTC algorithm itself makes no reference to, and does not require prior information about, the factor map $f$.
 The next result provides further information about how NetOTC behaves in the presence of factor maps.

 \begin{restatable}[]{thm}{twofactor} Let $G_1$, $G_2$, $H_1$, and $H_2$ be networks with vertex sets $U$, $V$, $A$, and $B$, and associated Markov chains $X$, $Y$, $W$, and $Z$, respectively.
 Suppose that $f : U \to A$ and $g : V \to B$ are factor maps from $G_1$ to $H_1$ and $G_2$ to $H_2$, and that there are cost functions $c_{ext} : U \times V \to \mathbb{R}_+$ and $c : A \times B \to \mathbb{R}_+$ such that $c_{ext}(u, v) = c( f(u) , g(v))$. \begin{enumerate} \item If $(\tilde{X}, \tilde{Y})$ is an optimal transition coupling of $X$ and $Y$ with respect to $c_{ext}$, then $(f(\tilde{X}), g(\tilde{Y}) )$ is an optimal transition coupling of $W$ and $Z$ with respect to $c$.